 The Part D Explanation of Benefits (Part D EOB) that we send to you will help you keep track of how much you and the plan, as well as any third parties, have spent on your behalf during the year.
-Many people do not reach the \$3,750 limit in a year.
+Many people do not reach the \$4,430 limit in a year.

-We will let you know if you reach this \$3,750 amount.
+We will let you know if you reach this \$4,430 amount.
 If you do reach this amount, you will leave the Initial Coverage Stage and move on to the Coverage Gap Stage.

-SECTION 6 During the Coverage Gap Stage, you are only responsible for your share of the cost Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$5,000
+SECTION 6 During the Coverage Gap Stage, you continue to pay the same cost share as when in the Initial Coverage Stage

+Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$7,050

-Because your plan is sponsored by the Michigan Public School Employees' Retirement System, when you are in the Coverage Gap Stage, you are only responsible for your share of the cost for prescription drugs.
+Because your plan is sponsored by the Michigan Public School Employees' Retirement System, when you are in the Coverage Gap Stage, you pay the same share of the cost for prescription drugs as you did in the Initial Coverage Stage.
 We still record your cost and the drug cost total and track the amount toward the total amount to reach the catastrophic coverage stage.
 Only the amount you pay counts and moves you through the coverage gap.

 Medicare has rules about what counts and what does not count as your out-of-pocket costs.
-When you reach an out-of-pocket limit of \$5,000, you leave the Coverage Gap Stage and move on to the Catastrophic Coverage Stage.
+When you reach an out-of-pocket limit of \$7,050, you leave the Coverage Gap Stage and move on to the Catastrophic Coverage Stage.